id-2/moonshine/moonshine/demo/README.md

 https://github.com/user-attachments/assets/aa65ef54-d4ac-4d31-864f-222b0e6ccbd3

 This folder contains a demo of live captioning from microphone input, built on Moonshine.
-The script runs the Moonshine model on segments of speech detected in the microphone signal using a voice activity detector called [`silero-vad`](https://github.com/snakers4/silero-vad).
+The script runs the Moonshine ONNX model on segments of speech detected in the microphone signal using a voice activity detector called [`silero-vad`](https://github.com/snakers4/silero-vad).
 The script prints scrolling text or "live captions" assembled from the model predictions to the console.

 The following steps have been tested in a `uv` (v0.4.25) virtual environment on these platforms: